 Sunday, October 20, 2024

 October 20, 2024 -- I have visited Berkeley Springs on several occasions.
 Each time, I learn something new.
 Berkeley Springs is a charming little town in West Virginia's Eastern Panhandle.
 It is known for its hot springs.
 Berkeley Springs (originally known as Bath, in honor of England's spa city Bath) has been used as a health resort since the 1750s.
-It is known throughout the nation and world for having the first spa.
+It is one of the oldest spas.

 Berkeley Springs Park